 - CAD 5 For the Museum movie ticket

-How To reach University Of Alaska Museum Of The North by Public Transport
+How to Reach University Of Alaska Museum Of The North

 - Buses Blue and Yellow stop 1105: Yukon Dr @ UA Museum of the North Westbound

 Love this?
-Explore the entire list of things to do in Fairbanks before you plan your trip.
+Explore the entire list of places to visit in Fairbanks before you plan your trip.